About Us

 Portada / About Peru / Cusco / Natural Attractions Cusco / Rainbow Mountain, Vinicunca

 Rainbow Mountain, also known as Vinicunca, has become one of Cusco’s main tourist attractions.
-Its unique appearance, formed by layers of minerals that create diverse tones, attracts thousands of national and international visitors every year.
-In this complete guide, you will find everything you need to know to plan your visit: how to get there, available routes, weather, recommendations, types of tours, prices, hiking difficulty, and key tips to fully enjoy this unforgettable experience.
+Its unique appearance, formed by mineral layers that create different tones, attracts thousands of national and international visitors every year.
+In this complete guide, you will find everything you need to know to plan your visit: how to get there, available routes, weather, recommendations, types of tours, prices, hiking difficulty, and key tips to make the most of your trip.

 General Information

-Located in the district of Pitumarca in the Cusco region, Rainbow Mountain reaches an altitude of approximately 5,200 meters (17,060 feet) above sea level.
+Located in the district of Pitumarca, in the Cusco region, Rainbow Mountain reaches an approximate altitude of 5,200 meters above sea level.

-This high elevation is typical of the Cusco region and contributes to the extreme weather conditions and the multicolored landscapes of the area.
-However, it is important to be mindful of altitude sickness risks when visiting this natural wonder.
+This high altitude contributes to the extreme weather conditions and landscapes that characterize this area.
+However, it is important to consider the risks of altitude sickness when visiting this natural attraction.

 History of the Mountain

-The geological history of Rainbow Mountain dates back millions of years when the area was covered by water.
-Sediments from seas, lakes, and rivers accumulated in layers, creating a rich palette of colors.
-Over time, tectonic movements lifted these layers to form the mountain we know today.
+Its history dates back millions of years, when the area was covered by water.
+Sediments from seas, lakes, and rivers accumulated in layers, creating a palette of colors.
+Over time, tectonic movements lifted these layers, forming the mountain we know today.

-For many years, the mountain was covered by snow.
-Due to climate change, its characteristic colors were revealed, capturing the attention of locals and tourists alike.
+For many years, the mountain was covered with snow.
+As a result of climate change, the colors that characterize it today were revealed, drawing the attention of locals and travelers.

-Today, Vinicunca is one of the most visited tourist destinations for its natural beauty and breathtaking views of the Andes.
+Today, Vinicunca is one of the most visited tourist destinations thanks to its natural colorful tones and views of the Andes mountain range.

-Vinicunca, famously known as Rainbow Mountain, comes from the Quechua word Winicunca, meaning "narrow neck."
+Vinicunca, also known as Rainbow Mountain, comes etymologically from the Quechua term Winicunca, which means “narrow neck.”

-Locals also refer to it as the Colorful Mountain or Apu Winicunca.
+Local residents also know it as Colored Mountain or Apu Winicunca.

 Importance of the Apus